 A deluge of data is being made available for public use.
 In raw-form, large complex data sets are difficult to understand and interpret.
 Having the tools and techniques to present illustrated data to your audience with aesthetic form and functionality are critical for conveying ideas effectively.

-Visualizing Data for Storytellers: Charts & Infographics is a two-day, hands-on workshop focused on communicating complex information with visually appealing charts and graphs.
-Participants will learn to create a clearer, more meaningful picture of complex information and publicly available data, tell stories with interactive infographics, and create beautiful and effective graphs and charts.
+Data Visualization for Storytellers is a two-day, hands-on certificate program focused on communicating complex information with visually appealing charts, graphs and maps.
+Participants will learn to create a clearer, more meaningful picture of complex information and publicly available data, tell stories with interactive maps, and create beautiful and effective graphs and charts.

-Visualizing Data for Storytellers: Charts & Infographics is ideal for career professionals interested in a rapid-paced, immersive experience in data visualization tools & techniques.
-This workshop is ideal for marketing communicators, analysts, scientists, journalists, web editors, educators and those interested in becoming proficient in learning to communicate data with clarity and creativity.
+Data Visualization for Storytellers is ideal for people interested in a rapid-paced, immersive experience in data visualization tools & techniques.
+This workshop is ideal for scientists, communication professionals, journalists, bloggers, educators and those interested in becoming proficient in learning to communicate data with clarity and creativity.

-- To employ best practices in graphic design techniques with data visualizations.
+- Learn to employ good graphic design techniques with data visualizations.

-- To create both static and interactive data visualizations for the web.
+- Create interactive data illustrations for the web.

-You'll enjoy personalized small class instruction from expert instructors.
-This program is an applied learning experience for beginners in data visualization.
-You'll work hands-on with the tools and create real examples of charts, graphs, and static and interactive infographics.
-This assures that you will be able to apply your new skill set immediately upon completion of the workshop and leave with concreate examples of highly effective illustrated stories with data visualizaitons.
+You’ll enjoy personalized small class instruction from expert instructors.
+This program is a skill-based learning experience for beginners in data visualization.
+You’ll work hands-on with the tools and create real examples of charts, graphs and maps.
+This assures that you will be able to apply your new skill set immediately upon completion of the workshop.

-Where: University of California, Berkeley, North Gate Hall map
+University of California, Berkeley – Graduate School of Journalism, North Gate Hall. map